 The PCF shall provision the SMF upon MPS for DTS invocation and revocation as described above for the default QoS flow as described in clause 4.2.3.6.

-On receipt from an AF of a request to report the successful outcome of the invocation/revocation of priority handling for the default QoS flow (see 3GPP TS 29.214 [18] and 3GPP TS 29.514 [17]), the PCF shall request the SMF to confirm that the resources associated to the default QoS flow are successfully allocated.
+On receipt from an AF of a request to report the successful outcome of the invocation/revocation of priority handling for the default QoS flow (see 3GPP TS 29.214 [18] and 3GPP TS 29.514 [17]), the PCF shall request the SMF to confirm that the resources associated to the MPS for DTS invocation/revocation are successfully allocated.
 The PCF does this by setting the "policyCtrlReqTriggers" attribute in the "SmPolicyDecision" data structure to the value "SUCC_QOS_UPDATE".
 On receipt of the "repPolicyCtrlReqTriggers" attribute in the SmPolicyUpdateContextData data structure set to the value "SUCC_QOS_UPDATE" from the SMF, the PCF shall inform the AF that it successfully acted upon the "mpsAction" attribute as defined in 3GPP TS 29.514 [17] or the MPS-Action AVP as defined in 3GPP TS 29.214 [18].

+On receipt from an AF of a request to report the failed outcome of the invocation/revocation of priority handling for the default QoS flow (see 3GPP TS 29.214 [18] and 3GPP TS 29.514 [17]), the PCF shall request the SMF to report that the resources associated to the MPS for DTS invocation/revocation have failed to be allocated.
+The PCF does this by setting the "policyCtrlReqTriggers" attribute in the "SmPolicyDecision" data structure to the value "FAIL_QOS_UPDATE".
+On receipt of the "repPolicyCtrlReqTriggers" attribute in the SmPolicyUpdateContextData data structure set to the value "FAIL_QOS_UPDATE" from the SMF, the PCF shall inform the AF that it has not successfully acted upon the "mpsAction" attribute as defined in 3GPP TS 29.514 [17] or the MPS-Action AVP as defined in 3GPP TS 29.214 [18].

 ***** Second change *****